Skip to Content

 By sharing our experiences and what we learned along the way, I hope that it will help someone else.

 After we found our puppy, next came puppy training.
-I realized there were many people that were new to having a puppy, that could benefit from someone else’s real-life experience to get them through the puppy phase.
+I realized there were many people that were new to having a puppy, that could benefit from someone else’s real-life experience to get them through the messy puppy phase.

 Happyoodles.com About us